 What to Consider When Choosing the Best Grass Seed for the Northeast

-Selecting a suitable grass seed can mean the difference between a green and hardy lawn and a patchy and finicky one.
-When choosing the best grass seed for Northeast area lawns, consider the climate, grass type, and germination rate, as well as the sun exposure and traffic level of your lawn area.
+Selecting a suitable grass seed can mean the difference between a green, hardy, beautiful lawn and a patchy and finicky one.
+When buying grass seed for Northeast area lawns, consider the climate, grass type, and germination rate, as well as the sun exposure and traffic level of your lawn area.

 Soil Climate and Climate of Northeastern U.S.